Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Introduction

 To instantiate our Multi-Agent QBAF Combinator module to support judgmental forecasting, we consider two novel kinds of agents realised with LLMs, in addition to ArgLLM agents.
 For these two novel kinds of agents, we leverage on the widely acknowledged fact that the integration of Retrieval-Augmented Generation (RAG) \cite{Zhao2024RAGSurvey} enhances LLMs by incorporating external knowledge and solving issues like hallucination \cite{Yue2024RAGFactVerification,Ge2025ResolvingEvidenceAutomatedFactChecking}.
 We use two novel types of RAG-based agents : (1) using Relation-based Argument Mining (RbAM) \cite{Gorur2025LLMRbAM, Carstens2015TowardsRbAM} to identify supporting, attacking, or neither relations between retrieved evidence from sources and claims; and (2) using the retrieved evidence from sources for generating supporting and attacking arguments, in the spirit of ArgLLMs.

-Overall, our contributions, overviewed in Figure~\ref{fig:pipeline}, are as follows: \begin{enumerate} \item \emph{Multi-Agent QBAF Combinator}: Introduction of a novel method to combine multiple independently generated QBAF outputs into a single QBAF. \item \emph{RbAM Agent}: Introduction of relation-based argument mining to incorporate external evidence retrieved from external sources, directly as arguments. \item \emph{Retrieval-Augmented ArgLLM (RAG-ArgLLM) Agent}: Introduction of an agent to augment ArgLLM prompting with external evidence retrieved from external sources. \item Extensive experiments on two judgmental forecasting datasets (claims about forecasting events), demonstrating that our multi-agent framework, particularly with three distinct agents, can improve forecasting accuracy and provide a transparent framework for claim verification in judgmental forecasting. \end{enumerate}
+Overall, our contributions, overviewed in Figure~\ref{fig:pipeline}, are as follows: \begin{enumerate} \item \emph{Multi-Agent QBAF Combinator}: a novel method to combine independently generated QBAF outputs into a single QBAF. \item \emph{RbAM Agent}: using relation-based argument mining to incorporate evidence retrieved from external sources, directly as arguments. \item \emph{Retrieval-Augmented ArgLLM (RAG-ArgLLM) Agent}: using evidence retrieved from external sources, in prompts. \item Extensive experiments on two judgmental forecasting datasets , demonstrating that our multi-agent framework, particularly with three distinct agents, can improve forecasting accuracy and provide a transparent framework for claim verification in judgmental forecasting. \end{enumerate}